xvxx/phd/README.md

 </a>
 </p>

-`phd` is an esoteric gopher server for small gopherholes.
+`phd` is a small, easy-to-use gopher server.

-point it at a directory and it'll serve up all its text files, sub-directories, and binary files over gopher. any `.gph` files will be served up as [gopermaps][map] and executable `.gph` files will be run as a script with their output served to the client, like cgi!
+Point it at a directory and it'll serve up all its text files, sub-directories, and binary files over gopher.
+Any `.gph` files will be served up as [gopermaps][map] and executable `.gph` files will be run as a script with their output served to the client, like the glorious cgi-bin days of yore!

 ### special files:

-- **header.gph**: if it exists in a directory, its content will be shown above the directory's content. put ascii art in it.
+- **header.gph**: If it exists in a directory, its content will be shown above the directory's content.
+Put ASCII art in it.
-- **footer.gph**: same, but will be shown below a directory's content.
+- **footer.gph**: Same, but will be shown below a directory's content.
-- **index.gph**: completely replaces a directory's content with what's in this file.
+- **index.gph**: Completely replaces a directory's content with what's in this file.
-- **??.gph**: visiting gopher://yoursite/1/dog/ will try to render `dog.gph` from disk.
+- **??.gph**: Visiting gopher://yoursite/1/dog/ will try to render `dog.gph` from disk.
+Visiting /1/dog.gph will render the raw content of the .gph file.
-- **.reverse**: if this exists, the directory contents will be listed in reverse alphanumeric order. useful for phloggin'.
+- **.reverse**: If this exists, the directory contents will be listed in reverse alphanumeric order.
+Useful for phloggin', if you date your posts.

-any line in a `.gph` file that doesn't contain tabs (`\t`) and doesn't start with an `i` will get an `i` automatically prefixed, turning it into a gopher information item.
+Any line in a `.gph` file that doesn't contain tabs (`\t`) and doesn't start with an `i` will get an `i` automatically prefixed, turning it into a gopher information item.

 ### dynamic content:

-any `.gph` file that is marked **executable** with be run as if it were a shell script and its output will be sent to the client. it will be passed three arguments: the query string (if any, the host, and the port. do with them what you will.
+Any `.gph` file that is marked **executable** with be run as if it were a shell script and its output will be sent to the client. it will be passed three arguments: the query string (if any, the host, and the port. do with them what you will.

-for example:
+For example:

 ```sh
 $ cat echo.gph